JoaoVitorPimenta/qgis-plugin-reservoir-and-basin-analysis/README.md

-# Reservoir and Basin Analysis
+# Reservoir & Basin Analysis

 This plugin can help the user create a pre-project for a reservoir, whether to contain water in flood events or to generate energy, for example.